SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Method

 \subsection{Multimodal Perception and Action Execution}

-SIL's visuospatial and action execution pipelines (Fig. \ref{fig:sil-framework}G \& H) ground interactions in physical reality.
-For visual perception, we employed Segment Anything Model (SAM)~\cite{kirillov2023segment} to perform zero-shot instance segmentation, generating precise object masks from our RGB-D streams.
-Each generated mask is then classified using CLIP~\cite{radford2021learning}, enabling open-vocabulary object recognition through joint vision-language embeddings.
-To ensure robustness, we employ a dual-fidelity filtering strategy.
-We compute CLIP-based confidence scores to evaluate semantic alignment between image regions and candidate labels.
-Concurrently, we calculate energy-based scores to quantify epistemic uncertainty and identify out-of-distribution objects.
-Predictions are only retained if they demonstrate high semantic confidence and low uncertainty.
+SIL's visuospatial and action execution pipelines (Fig. \ref{fig:sil-framework}G \& H) ground interactions in the physical reality.
+We employed the SAM~\cite{kirillov2023segment} to perform instance segmentation and CLIP~\cite{radford2021learning} for zero-shot open-vocabulary object classification via joint vision-language embeddings.

-We derive 3D object coordinates by projecting 2D mask centroids into 3D space using camera intrinsic and depth data, with monocular depth estimation~\cite{ranftl2020towards} to supplement missing or unreliable depth.
+We derive 3D object coordinates by projecting 2D mask centroids into 3D space using camera intrinsic and depth data, with monocular depth estimation~\cite{ranftl2020towards} to supplement unreliable depth.
 These coordinates are transformed into global frames using calibrated ROS~\cite{quigley2009ros} transformations to enable agents to interpret and execute spatial commands (e.g., ``go to the chair").
 We utilised a Kalman filter to track objects over time and smooth pose estimates.

-For navigation, we rely on the ROS planning stack~\cite{macenski2020marathon2} for path planning, obstacle avoidance, safety monitoring, and sensor-based information retrieval.
-We employ a highly efficient Rao-Blackwellized particle filter-based algorithm~\cite{grisetti2007improved} to learn occupancy grid representations of the agent’s environment.
-We then localise the agent using the AMCL~\cite{thrun2001robust} method, which maintains weighted particle hypotheses of the robot’s pose.
-With the agent localised, zero- and few-shot goal-directed navigation commands (e.g., ``head to the kitchen" or ``to the detected object") become interpretable.
+For navigation (Fig.~\ref{fig:sil-framework}H), we rely on the ROS planning stack~\cite{macenski2020marathon2} for path planning, obstacle avoidance, and sensor-based information retrieval.
+We employ a Rao-Blackwellized algorithm~\cite{grisetti2007improved} and AMCL~\cite{thrun2001robust} to learn occupancy grid representations and localise the agent in the environment.
+With the agent localised, zero- and few-shot goal-directed navigation commands (e.g., `head to the kitchen') become interpretable.